mlavik1/Retro3D/README.md

 - Level scripts and script components, using ChaiScript.
 - WebAssembly support (can run in browser).

-This is a hobby project, made for educational purposes.

 # How to build

 WINDOWS